kohei-us/orcus/doc/overview/doc-user.rst

 Looks like we are getting the formula cell values this time around.

-One thing to note is that the formula expression strings you see here follow the syntax rules of OpenFormula specification, which is the formula syntax referenced by the OpenDocument Spreadsheet format.
+One thing to note is that the formula expression strings you see here follow the syntax defined in the OpenFormula specifications, which is the formula syntax used in the OpenDocument Spreadsheet format.

 Implement more interfaces